xddd1225/I2P_Final_Project/README.md

 - An **AI agent** that can compete against a human player
 - Player controls a tank using a keyboard (WASD) and mouse for aiming/shooting
 - Press 'E' to place a landmine, which is able to cause damage to tanks(including player themself) and destroy soft walls
-- Bullets can bounce off the walls, enabling player to come up with technical and trick shots
+- **Bullets can bounce off the walls**, enabling player to come up with technical and trick shots
-- Player can choose from default or randomly generated map
+- Player can choose from default or **randomly generated map**
 - Coins will be randomly generated across the map,
   player can press 'O' to open store interface and spend coins to purchase utilities
   - $3 per utility
   - Utilities includes: increase moving speed, increase fire rate, and heal the tank
-- Bullets can bounce off the walls, enabling player to come up with technical and trick shots
-- Player can choose from default or randomly generated map
 - The game ends when either the player's or the AI tank is destroyed
 - A scoreboard to keep track of the history of each game